stephband/scribe/README.md

 There is a description of the CSS grid system in the blog post
 <a href="https://cruncher.ch/blog/printing-music-with-css-grid/">Printing Music with CSS Grid</a>.
+Many detials have changed since that post was written but the principal layout technique remains the same.

 ## Download